 The festival consists of fireworks, live music, amusement rides, and lots of mouth-watering Italian food.

 The festival is held every year in September.

 Make sure to attend the festival to see and experience the Italian heritage of Hoboken.

 Check Out the Monroe Center for the Arts

 The heart of the creativity of Hoboken, Monroe Center for the Arts is a focal point of the culture and art of the city.

 Visit the Monroe Center for the Arts when you visit the delightful city of Hoboken.

-Delicious Food With Incredible Views At Blue Eyes Restaurant
+Taste Delicious Food at Blue Eyes Restaurant

 The restaurant has its own wood-fired oven that produces amazing pizzas, baked pasta, calzones, and much more.